uclaacm/hackschool-f18/session-5-backend-async/README.md

 ## With Express

 Remember in previous sessions, we used Express to serve data.
 Let's serve some data from the Internet Chuck Norris Database!
+In the future, we'll be serving data from our own database.

 Install Express:
 ```shell